oxmc/add-repo/README.md

 ## About:

 add-repo was made so that you don't have to run `echo "deb [trusted=yes] repourl ./" | sudo tee -a /etc/apt/sources.list > /dev/null` all the time to add a repo to apt.
-With add-repo all you have to do is ```add-repo --repo repourl```, and that`s it!
+With add-repo all you have to do is ```add-repo --repo repourl```, and that's it!
 No more messing with the apt files!

 add-repo will handle all of that for you! add-repo will make a backup of your `/etc/apt/sources.list` file